07740 877 544 [email protected]

 Signwriting Dundee Historic Environment Trust’s shopfront

 Dundee Historic Environment Trust encourages the conservation, protection, and improvement of the city’s architectural and physical spaces.
-Run on a not-for-profit basis, the charitable organisation is supported by Dundee City Council and Historic Environment Scotland.
+The not-for-profit organisation is supported by Dundee City Council and Historic Environment Scotland.

 In 2020, it was time for DHET to move premises.
 After more than ten years in the city’s Dock Street, new signs were necessary.

 In October 2020, director, Adam Swan contacted me for advice about hand lettered signs.
 DHET promotes traditional signwriting on buildings whenever practical.
 For this reason, hand lettered signs were preferred for DHET’s new premises.

 The Dock Street shop had been signwritten years before by skilled Dundee signwriter, Stewart Wallace.
 A double-sided hanging sign displayed DHET’s logomark, in addition to the trust’s name on the fascia sign.
 Adam wanted a similar design, adapted for a shopfront in the city centre’s Exchange Street.

 I provided a quote based on Adam’s original brief, and we agreed to stay in touch.
 As a result of the 2020 pandemic, Adam contacted me again in August 2021.
 Due to the shape of the new shopfront, Adam considered additional signs.

 Adam wanted the circular logo added to a panel above the entrance door.
 And a short sentence declaring the trust’s status.
 With the original projecting sign repainted, Adam chose to add the trusts’ name to the sign faces.
 The fascia would be clean and legible, in addition to the shop address number.
 Ornamental lines below the window sills were also considered.